 Check out our Best Mountain Weather Forecast?

-Leum Uilleim from Corrour Route Map and GPX Download
+Leum Uilleim from Corrour Ordnance Survey Map and GPX File Download

 Originally posted on the Walk Eryri Blog a few years back and the images are rather poor as taken with a mobile.
 This was my second day in Loch Ossian YH with an ascent of Leum Uilleim.